c-thao/cecs460/UART Processor/Project5/README.md

-# TSI
+# MIB
-This fifth project introduces the concept of a Technology Specific Instantiation (TSI).
-In this project instantiations of I/O buffers of the target technology, Spartan 6, were created in a separate TSI file removing the overhead introduced by allowing xilinx to compensate and create the I/O buffers itself.
+This fifth project introduces the concept of a memory interface bus (MIB).
+This final project was both optional and extra credit, due to it being a project during finals week, I was not able to work on it.
+So this project folder is empty.